Bruteforce-Group/piNAS/docs/pinas-install.md

 1. Ensure the dashboard venv has extra packages:
    - `adafruit-circuitpython-stmpe610` – for XC9022 shields that use STMPE610 touch.
-   - `adafruit-circuitpython-xpt2046` – for shields that use the XPT2046 touch controller (driver borrowed from the ESP32 project).
    - `psutil` – for CPU/memory/disk/network stats.
+   - (The XPT2046 touch handling reuses the STMPE610 dependency and Marauder-derived calibration curves, so no additional pip package is needed.)
    - Uses `pip_install_offline_first` with `/opt/pinas-dashboard/.venv/bin`.

 2. Create `/opt/pinas-dashboard/nas_dashboard.py`: